Ramongogo/Data-Analysis-Practice/Bank_Churn_Reflection.md

 ## Results
 ---
->**The final selected stacking model composed of ExtraTreesClassifier, RandomForestClassifier, XGBClassifier and LGBMClassifier has an acurracy of 0.9837, capturing 19% customers who are likely to terminate the bank's credit card contract due to prolonged inactivity ,and estimating to save management cost of 93% those inactive credit cards.**
+>**The final selected stacking model composed of ExtraTreesClassifier, RandomForestClassifier, XGBClassifier and LGBMClassifier has an acurracy of 0.9837, capturing 93% customers whose credit card is inactive for two months are likely to terminate the bank's credit card contract due to prolonged inactivity ,and estimating not only to save 50% management cost of inactive credit cards but also reduce capital requirement.**
 ---
 ## Motive
 ---